 Red Army troops face fire from the Whites during Finland’s War of Independence (1917)

 While the war is little known internationally, there won’t be many Finns who on Wednesday don’t spare it a thought.
 The conflict made independence bitter-sweet for years.
 Around 36,000 Finns were killed, both sides engaged in political terror and a huge number of ‘Red’ prisoners perished from malnutrition.
 Nevertheless, it did put a rubber stamp on the Declaration of Independence, and virtually every nation recognised Finland’s new status within the year.
 Plans for a German-led monarchy were abandoned after its defeat in the Great War, and a strong economy went some way to uniting the divided population.

-Finland is rightly considered a pioneering liberal nation, leading the way for social democracy and an egalitarian state alongside its Nordic neighbours; it gave women the vote as early as 1906 and females now outnumber males in parliament.
-But while the concept of “sisu” (strength and determination) may dominate the lives of its 5.3 million inhabitants in winter, Finns are known to be a modest, even silent people.
-I hope on Wednesday they will abandon this.
-They have so much to celebrate.
+Today moderate values prevail, offsetting potentially volatile circumstances.
+Finland has two official languages, its religions are diverse, and it occupies a perilous location between East and West, increasingly apparent during Putin’s expansionism.
+Finland is rightly considered a pioneering liberal nation, leading the way in social democracy and egalitarian welfare states.
+It gave women the vote as early as 1906, and females now outnumber males in parliament.
+But Finns are known to be a modest, even silent people.
+I hope on Wednesday, just for one day, they will abandon this.
+They have much to celebrate.